harmony-one/h/progress/alaina-furstenberg.md

+2025-04-18 Fri: Update of the Harmony community section.
+Revision of Colossus article.
+Insights: ...
+Writing of Week 3 of the April newsletter.
+Thread + design of graphic.
+Review of the team's /p for the upcoming progress thread.

+2025-04-17 Thu: Continuation of Colossus animation.
+Researched, wrote a [tweet](https://x.com/harmonyprotocol/status/1912947579098402882), and designed a graphic about Clanker.
+Review of the team's /p formatting.

+2025-04-16 Wed:

+2025-04-15 Tue: Revision of storyboard for the Colossus animation to better communicate Colossus as the connector between custodians (VCs, Funds, Asset Managers, Banks) and also custody providers to validators.

 2025-04-14 Mon: Sync with Colossus.
 Action items: Revisions to the animation, plus expecting an article from them by the end of the week.
 Will create AI podcast content and posts to X and LinkedIn to promote the partnership.
-Thread on x plus design of graphic.
+[Thread](https://x.com/harmonyprotocol/status/1911963100657639659) on i.country plus design of graphic.

 ---